tkmmtsk/timemaker/README.md

-# testforreadme
+# TimeMaker

-testforreadme is for me to write REAME.md file.
+TimeMaker is the test program for me to practice programming.

 ## Description

-This README.md origin sample is based on [this website](http://deeeet.com/writing/2014/07/31/readme/) So, if you don't have a framework for README.md, you may refer this or I recommend you to serch something good framwork for you.
+This is test program for me.
+I wrote this with swift.

+Using the data
+1. ---.jpg
+2. ---.jpg
+3.

+Using,
+Framework :

+Also,

 ## Demo